How To Apply for a Green Card for Your Parents

 - If they have been convicted of certain crimes, the petition may be denied.

-If your parent would be found inadmissible for certain reasons, an experienced immigration attorney may be able to prepare a waiver application.
+If your parent is found inadmissible for certain reasons, an experienced immigration attorney may be able to prepare a waiver application.
 If you have any concerns that your parent may be found inadmissible, it’s crucial that you explain that to your attorney from the start.